 Somebody call a party planner.

 The city must do something to ensure the dignitaries and party people attending the Democratic National Convention at the Barclays Center don’t turn the neighborhood into a nightmare out of a Republican attack ad, residents demanded this week.
-The massive presidential-candidate-anointing party would come on top of nearly a decade of construction work at the mega-development formerly known as Atlantic Yards, frequent film shoots, and big events at the arena.
-The traffic, street closures, and crowds are just too much, a spokesman for a newly formed coalition of community groups said.
+The massive presidential-candidate-anointing party would come on top of nearly a decade of construction work at the mega-development formerly known as Atlantic Yards, frequent film shoots, and big events at the arena, and the traffic, street closures, and crowds are just too much, a spokesman for a newly formed coalition of community groups said.

 “This is just too much piling on,” said Wayne Bailey, a Prospect Heights resident and member of the Barclays Center Impact Zone Alliance.
 “People in the neighborhood have always been the ones at risk, and then we have to scramble and try to do something after the fact.
 We don’t want to do that this time.”